YOU can be a Foster Parent if:

 To access the Foster Home Application, please click here.

-Once you have completed the application, please call us 704-960-9514 to schedule a time when one of our social workers can meet with you in your home.
+Once you have downloaded, completed, printed and signed the application, please call us 704-960-9514 to schedule a time when one of our social workers can meet with you in your home.